 |Planting Depth:||For potted, same as nursery pot||Uses:||Ornamental, dried arrangements|

 |Spread:||Up to 8 feet, fronds 4-5 feet||Order:||Cycadales|

 |Water Needs:||Low to moderate||Family:||Cycadaceae|

 |Pests & Diseases:||Aphids, scale bugs, thrips, mealybugs, sooty mold, root rot, pink rot||Species:||revoluta|

 Where Will You Plant Yours?

-While C. revoluta makes a spectacular landscape plant for those of us in the Southern United States, gardeners in other parts of the country can enjoy these prehistoric wonders indoors.
+While C. revoluta makes a spectacular landscape plant for those of us in the southern United States, gardeners in other parts of the country can enjoy these prehistoric wonders indoors.

 Have you ever grown sago palm?
 Indoors or out?
 Share your experience in the comments section below.
-And for more information about growing houseplants, check out this article.